AshV/GoF-Design-Patterns-by-Example/State-Pattern/ReadMe.md

 In object oriented programming State Pattern is one of the way to implement *Finite State Machines*.
 This pattern falls under *Behavioral Design Patterns*.

-When in our software, object can transit between multiple possible states, and changes it's behaviour accoring to state, Then this type of problems can be easily solved using *[Finite State Machines](https://en.wikipedia.org/wiki/Finite-state_machine)*, and this pattern helps us to achive  this.
+When in our software, object can transit between multiple possible states, and changes it's behaviour according to state, Then this type of problems can be easily solved using *[Finite State Machines](https://en.wikipedia.org/wiki/Finite-state_machine)*, and this pattern helps us to achieve  this.

 ## Glance of Mario's State/Behaviours in Game